-Module 3 Design Assistive Technology in Rehabilitation Engineering COMPONENT Specialist Year 2 and 3 AIM The aim of this module is to ensure the student is able to work with range of patients to use assistive technology to support the rehabilitation and enhance the quality of life of patient.
-During this module students will develop their patient-facing skills and will apply their learning from the generic, division-theme and the specialist modules 'Science and Principles Supporting Rehabilitation Engineering' and 'Rehabilitation in the Clinical Environment'.
-SCOPE Clinical Environment.
+Module 3 Design Assistive Technology in Rehabilitation Engineering COMPONENT Specialist Year 2 and 3 AIM technology to support the rehabilitation and enhance will develop their patient-facing skills and will apply t nodule is to ensure the student is able to work with range of patients to use assistive pport the rehabilitation and enhance the quality of life of patient.
+During this module students patient-facing skills and will apply their learning from the generic, division-theme and the es 'Science and Principles Supporting Rehabilitation Engineering' and 'Rehabilitation in the nent' SCOPE Clinical Environment'.
 On completion of this module the student will be able to work with patients referred to the rehabilitation engineering environment.
-They should be able to perform a range of tasks to identify, recommend and adjust assistive technology and perform a range of patient assessments adhering to health and safety guidelines, including infection control.
+They should be able to perform a range of tasks to identify, recommend and adjus assistive technology and perform a range of patient assessments adhering to health and safety guidelines, including infection control.
 They will be expected to build their professional practice and use critical reflection to review and improve their performance in the work place and develop skills to promote continuous professional development.